Nixtla/nixtla/experiments/azure-automl-forecasting/README.md

 # Nixtla TimeGPT vs. Azure AutoML: A Comprehensive Performance Analysis

 This experiment evaluates the performance of **Nixtla TimeGPT's zero-shot inference** against **Microsoft's Azure AutoML** in the domain of time series forecasting.
-Our analysis shows that TimeGPT **surpasses Azure AutoML by xx%, xx%, and xx% in MASE, MAE, and RMSE metrics** and has **xxxx improvement in computational efficiency**.
+Our analysis shows that TimeGPT **surpasses Azure AutoML by 12%, 12%, and 10% in MAE, RMSE, and MASE metrics** and has **300x improvement in computational efficiency**.
 This evaluation spanned over 3,000 distinct time series across various data frequencies, with considerations for Azure AutoML's cost constraints.

 # Introduction